naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 * Added pill shape as an available style to PayPal checkout button.

 = 1.0.9 =
-* Added support for the variable price extension.
+* Added support for the variable price add-on.

 = 1.0.8 =
 * Customer email address is now shown in the orders menu.